 Whether you’re shooting for the internet or print, everything looks great.
 Of course, if megapixels really matter to you, the 42MP Sony A7Riii has come down in price recently.

 The Sony A7iii is also a third-generation camera, so has had plenty of time to have its kinks worked out.
-(Nikon and Canon are still in their first generation of mirrorless cameras – there’s still plenty to improve.)
+(Nikon and Canon are only in their second generation of mirrorless cameras – there’s still plenty to improve.)

 Still, if image quality matters to you and/or you’re looking to go pro, the Sony A7iii is definitely the best mirrorless camera for Instagram.